 Winter may be coming, though it doesn’t feel like it today, but, baby, I’ve got your autumn in a bowl right here.

-Other soups to try as the weather gets chillier:
+Other soup recipes to try as the weather gets chillier:

 - Silky Leek Soup